ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

 4. Go to the project folder and run the `set_configuration.sh` script:

+    **Please note**: the action must be performed with **root** rights.

     ```
     bash set_configuration.sh
     ```

 Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

 ## ONLYOFFICE Document Server editions

 Here we offer you to deploy ownCloud with preconfigured free version of ONLYOFFICE Document Server.
-Note that there’re commercial versions of it.
+Note that there're commercial versions of it.

 **ONLYOFFICE Document Server:**